camerongit/Kudos/README.md

 * The pages are created when different routes are visited, the Router constructs these pages.

 **This is in an early stage of development, updates to the README will happen as I continue with the project!**
+Please do not use this library in it's current state, but feel free to visit in the future!